Newborn and older

 Diaper rash, cuts and burns.

-The superior ingredients in California Baby® Diaper Rash Cream work together to prevent new diaper rash from occurring by creating a moisture barrier-without chemicals-between baby's bottom and the chemical irritants found in most disposable diapers, not to mention urine and...you know.
+The superior ingredients in California Baby® Diaper Rash Ointment work together to prevent new diaper rash from occurring by creating a moisture barrier-without chemicals-between baby's bottom and the chemical irritants found in most disposable diapers, not to mention urine and...you know.

-- Incontinent adults will appreciate this cream.
+- Incontinent adults will appreciate this ointment.